 How to Make a Gaming Laptop Battery Last Longer?

+There are a couple things you can do to improve laptop battery life.
 While the battery life on gaming laptops tends to suck, you should always try and unplug your rig when fully charged.
 Even if this means you simply have to plug it in again later.
 You should also avoid leaving it charging overnight as this overcharge can lead to battery problems.

 The world of high-end gaming is an expensive one.
 This is the cost that we pay in order to play the newest and most exciting games.